Skip to content

 Environment Agency Thames Region

-The Environment Agency has a levying body for its flood and coastal erosion risk management functions and has powers in respect of flood defence.
+The Environment Agency has a levying body for its flood and coastal erosion risk management functions and has powers for flood defence.

 The London Pensions Fund Authority (LPFA)